 Data processors - we share personal data with authorised data processor for providing IT support, accounting, legal, HR, marketing, and sales services.
 For these type of activities we also engage affiliated CENTILI and Infobip companies.

-Network operators and/or other communications service providers- when necessary for the set-up of proper routing and connectivity.
+Network operators and/or other communications service providers - when necessary for the set-up of proper connectivity.

 Third-party service providers - to the extent strictly necessary for them to perform specific actions on our behalf.
 We may share personal information with our trusted and verified third-party service providers for example in order to enable them to process payments for us or to prevent fraud.

-Mergers and acquisitions - personal data may be transferred to data recipients who are in the process of buying our company (for example, in case of due diligence process), or personal data can be transferred to a company which merged with our company or to company who bought partially or in whole our company in case of business acquisitions or resolution/bankruptcy proceeding.
+Mergers and acquisitions - personal data may be transferred to data recipients who are in the process of buying our company or part of our company (for example, in case of due diligence process), or personal data can be transferred to a company which merged with our company or to company who bought partially or in whole our company in case of business acquisitions or resolution/bankruptcy proceeding.